Upgrading your IGA

 It is also possible to:

-- to add further gas or vapor streams to existing dynamic (flowing) systems
+- Add further gas or vapor streams to existing dynamic (flowing) systems

-- or to add a close-coupled, fully integrated mass spectrometer to any dynamic IGA system
+- Add a close-coupled, fully integrated mass spectrometer to any dynamic IGA system

 The original IGA (now sold as the IGA-001) was designed to measure hydrogen sorption but it has since been used with a number of other gases, including nitrogen, oxygen, carbon monoxide and dioxide, methane and other gaseous light hydrocarbons, and a range of hydrofluorocarbons (HFCs).
 Contact us for a more detailed list.